 Answer: Weatherization

-- What’s the name for the gasses that trap heat from the sun in the Earth’s atmosphere and warm it up?
-(Hint: The building of the same name does the same thing to help plants grow).
+20. What gases trap heat from the sun in the Earth’s atmosphere and warm it up?
+The building of the same name does the same thing to help plants grow.

 Answer: Greenhouse